jianliu10/jianliu.github.io/_posts/1998-01-01-java-technical-note-2018.md

 ## spring-boot app

-embedded app server, tomecat or jetty;  app server conf/server.xml defines two connectors: http connector (8080), https connector (443), different ports;
+embedded app server, tomcat or jetty;  app server conf/server.xml defines two connectors: http connector (8080), https connector (443), different ports;

 > @SpringBootApplication(scanBasePackages={,,}
 > @SpringBootApplication is a convenience annotation that adds all of the following: